kubestash/docs/docs/guides/volumes/pvc/index.md

 # Backup Stand-alone PVC using KubeStash

-This guide will show you how to backup a stand-alone PersistentVolumeClaim (PVC) using KubeStash.
-Here, we are going to backup a PVC provisioned using an NFS server into a GCS bucket.
+This guide will show you how to use KubeStash to take backup of a stand-alone PersistentVolumeClaim (PVC).

 ## Before You Begin